mlivesu/cinolib/README.md

 # cinolib
-A generic programming C++ library for processing polygonal and polyhedral meshes
+A generic programming C++ library for processing polygonal and polyhedral meshes.

+(info on how to install/use it coming soon!)

 ## Attribution